-I am an Assistant Professor of Economics at San Jose State University where I research law and economics and health economics.
+I am an Associate Professor of Economics at San Jose State University where I research law and economics, criminal justice topics, and health economics.
 I have published on occupational licensing and service quality, the economics of crime, and health care regulation.
-I am also a Research Affiliate at the Knee Center for the Study of Occupational Regulation at West Virginia University and serve as the president of the Society for Economics Representation and Networking.
+I also founded and serve as president for the Society for Economics and Representation Networking, which organizes research productivity events for women and non-binary economists, serve as president of the Occupational Regulation Group, an affiliate society, and am a 2023-2024 Public Voices Fellow with The OpEd Project.

 I earned my Doctorate in Economics and Masters in Economics from George Mason University and my Bachelor of Science in Economics from Saint Mary’s College of California.
 I previously worked as a journalist covering political news out of Pennsylvania.